FIGLAB/mouthhaptics/README.md

 - First, determine the polarity of every transducer.
 You can do this with an oscilloscope + function generator or <a href="https://www.youtube.com/watch?v=0HaKv3aJQWA">a multimeter</a>.
 - Solder the female MOLEX connectors onto the PCB.
 You can use any combination of normal/right angle MOLEX connector.
 - Create ribbon cables with two male MOLEX ends, to connect the two PCBs.
-- Make sure the transducers are all the same polarity.
-(Tip: use marker to mark polarity of each transducer)
 - Insert all transducers into the holes - solder to attach.
+Make sure the transducers are all the same polarity in the same direction.
 - Connect all the ribbon cablues between the driver board and the array.

 #### Step 3: Set up Unity Software